bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 identified by a domain name {{?RFC8499}}, clients MUST send the Server Name Indication ({{?SNI=RFC6066}}) TLS extension unless an alternative mechanism to indicate the target host is used.

+SIP/3 messages are carried in reliable QUIC streams; therefore, the SIP/3 protocol defined by this document is a reliable SIP transport.
+Thus, client and server transactions using SIP/3 for transport MUST follow the procedures and timer values for reliable transports as defined in {{SIP2.0}}.

 ### Draft Version Identification {#draft-version-indication}

 > **RFC Editor's Note:** Please remove this section prior to publication of a final version of this document.